Primitives

 Building Components with Primitives

 Its recommended to create components for each primitive part, so you can easily customize the styling and behavior of your design system in one place.
-See the File Structure documentation for more details.
+To help you with that we built a simple registry (inspired by shadcn/ui) and a typo3 ui:add <component> command that generates a component for you based on the primitive anatomy.

 <ui:useProps name="primitives:tooltip.root" />